snivarty/pdfama/README.md

 Our feature list includes:

-*   **Enhanced Multimodal Capabilities:** Exploring the integration of image and table understanding within PDFs using advanced on-device AI models.
+*   **Multimodal Capabilities:** Exploring the integration of image and table understanding within PDFs using advanced on-device AI models.
 *   **Advanced Summarization and Content Generation:** Leveraging Chrome's other Built-in AI APIs - Summarization, etc. - to offer more sophisticated document analysis and content creation features.
 *   **Collaborative Features (Privacy-Preserving):** Investigating secure, local-first methods for users to share insights or annotated PDFs without compromising privacy.
-*   **Broader Accessibility:** Expanding language support and accessibility features, in addition expanding usage beyond PDFs.
+*   **Broader Accessibility:** Expanding language support and accessibility features, in addition to expanding usage beyond PDFs.